~ Seeding and Sowing ~ Weeding & Growing ~

 Creativity can be likened to growing a Garden – Gardens teach us about sowing and reaping, weeding and seeding, patience and time.
 Gardens connect us with Nature and the rhythms and cycles of the natural world.
 Popular self help writings often forget to mention the seasons and cycles of change that we are co-creating with and amongst…

-In February of that year I very reluctantly left the home I loved so dearly, walked away from a relationship I once treasured and no longer had trust or peace of mind…..and in that upheaval lost my big garden with the wonderful big Cedar tree.
+In February of that year I very reluctantly left the home I loved so dearly, left a relationship and in that upheaval lost my big garden with the wonderful big Cedar tree.

 It all came to this bare and barren place..